DANeoDev/RB48Glicko/README.md

 Components:

-Folder of match-results (Team vs Team; Team is a list of Players; Pitch (Box, HF)) creates -->
+Folder of match-results (Match ID, Team vs Team; Team is a list of Players; Pitch (Box, HF)) creates -->
 - Table of Players (unique IDs, position (Def, Mid, Att)).
-Position is assigned, not read from statistics.
+Position is assigned, not read from match-results.
 Multiple Positions can be assigned.
 - match-history (single table with all collected match-results)

 Glicko calculator